Private Jet Travel To Turkey (Türkiye)

 • Historic Design: Admire the Ottoman architecture, including domed ceilings and intricate tile work.

-• Han and Bedesten: Visit the two main buildings, the Inner Bedesten and the Sandal Bedesten, which are among the oldest parts of the bazaar.
+• Han and Bedesten: Visit the two main buildings.
+These are the Inner Bedesten and the Sandal Bedesten.
+They are among the oldest parts of the bazaar.

 3. Cultural Experience: